The sheer heft of barbells might make it hard to imagine them in your home, but an advanced home gym isn't complete without one.

 "When they say 'basic,' it kind of scares you to purchase, but this is a great product," one reviewer on the Rep Fitness website writes.

 The one downside of this bar is it doesn't feature the rotating sleeve function, so it's not ideal for Olympic lifting.
 If you're looking for a bar to finesse your cleans and snatches, Rep Fitness recommends dishing out an extra $60 for their Sabre Bar, which includes an option with or without center knurling.

 During the manufacturing process, the barbell undergoes a process called knurling, which involves texturizing the bar with a series of horizontal, vertical and diagonal lines.
 Whether you're deadlifting, snatching or front squatting, gripping the bar along these textured stretches will make it easier to hold onto.

 3. Best Women’s Barbell: The Rogue Bella Bar 2.0 Cerakote

-"Women's bar" is weight-lifting speak for a barbell that weighs 35 — not 45 — pounds and is slightly thinner in circumference.
-So-called women's bars are a great option for anyone with small hands, space concerns (the bar is slightly shorter) or new to lifting — regardless of gender, says Mia Nikolajev, CSCS, who competes in powerlifting.
+"Women's bar" is weightlifting speak for a barbell that weighs 35 — not 45 — pounds and is slightly thinner in circumference.
+So-called women's bars are a great option for anyone with smaller hands, space concerns (the bar is slightly shorter) or new to lifting — regardless of gender, says Mia Nikolajev, CSCS, who competes in powerlifting.

 As one reviewer writes on the Rogue website, "It was my first Rogue purchase, but I've been addicted to the amazing quality ever since!
 I absolutely love this bar!"
 It also comes in fun colors like red, pink, orange, green and blue.